Axway/amplify-central/content/en/docs/integrate_with_central/integrate_with_webhooks.md

 The core of the Amplify management plane is the API Server.
 The API Server exposes a HTTP API that allows you to configure different parts of management plane.
 The API Server's API lets you query and manipulate the state of resources in Amplify Central (for example: Environments, API Services, Secrets, Webhooks).

 Most operations can be performed through the Axway Central command-line interface which in turn uses the API.
 However, you can also access the API directly using REST calls.
-The REST documentation is publically available [Axway API Server](https://apicentral.axway.com/apis/docs).
+The REST documentation is publicly available [Axway API Server](https://apicentral.axway.com/apis/docs).

 The [API](https://apicentral.axway.com/apis/docs) exposes a standard CRUD interface for all resources available in Amplify Central, these resources model the governance for different data planes which Amplify Central is managing.